Coburn05/Radar/README.md

 I went with a static 3-radar aproach as I do not want to use 2 moving radars, where one pans and the other tilts.
 While this is a workable idea, the math used to get an accurate position on the object would be complicated and still provide a low resolution when compared to the 3 radar aproach.

-this is a graph of the ideal "visual" zone of the radar, where s is the distance between radars https://www.desmos.com/3d/bksvc8zjhk
+this is a graph of the ideal "visual" zone of the radar, where s is the distance between radars: https://www.desmos.com/3d/bksvc8zjhk